 The acclaimed international AA and NA 12 Step programmes, as well as the Spiritual 12 Step programme, form a core element of treatment at SCRC.
-Each step is worked in detail, with each resident completing a minimum of Step 7 before being able to graduate from the programme.
+The 12 Steps guide individuals on a journey of change, whilst teaching about important spiritual principles.

 Addressing underlying issues and associated disorders is of critical importance in the treatment of addiction.
-To this end, SCRC offers a number of specialised programmes which have been specifically structured to address relevant challenges.
-These In-House programmes constitute another central element of the programme at SCRC.
+To this end, SCRC offers a variety of specialised programmes.

 SWOT Groups, Abuse Groups, Drug of Choice Groups, 12 Step Groups , Parents' Groups, Spirituality Groups, Eating Disorder Groups, Topic Groups, Powerlessness and Damages Groups, Grief Groups, Collateral Groups, Cell Groups, AA Groups, NA Groups, Peer Groups, House Processing Groups and Gender Groups.

 The multi-disciplinary therapeutic team at SCRC is comprised of counselling psychologists, clinical psychologists, social workers, addiction counsellors, registered nurses, a sessional psychiatrist and a sessional general practitioner.
 At all times, residents have access to the support, guidance, love and discipline of every member of the therapeutic team, each of whom have their own specific areas of expertise.
 This ensures a wide range of therapeutic styles and interventions throughout the treatment process.

 A primary counsellor is assigned to each resident for regular individual counselling, which takes the forms of cognitive behavioural therapy, motivational interviewing, task allocation, mediation, problem solving, goal setting, journaling and family therapy.